taocpp/PEGTL/doc/Debug-Facilities.md

 The trace output is configured through a traits class.
 The default traits are `standard_trace_traits` and `complete_trace_traits`, both based on `trace_traits`.
+The traits are defined in `include/tao/pegtl/debug/trace_traits.hpp`; the lower-level support classes are in `include/tao/pegtl/debug/trace_state.hpp` and `include/tao/pegtl/debug/trace_struct.hpp`.

 ```c++
 template< bool HideInternal = true,